Come into my head

 My heart was pounding, something deep inside was sending blood to all the places that ran hot.
 I was breathing heavier, and my lungs were heaving, getting hot against the beat of the air conditioning.
-A whisper of something, a shrill hiss and a mocking laughter.
+A whisper of something, a shrill hiss and a mocking ephemeral laughter.

 My hand shook and I clicked play by accident and it started.
 The camera was a dead weight pointed at the floor, there was no sound but I kept the headphones in nevertheless.
 Something about it made the moment seem private, beamed directly into my head.
-Creating a safe bubble.
+Creating a sanctified bubble.